Stories of Activism

 “One day after Mass when I had spoken about this work, a man came up and gave me $500 to buy some clothing for the people I work with.
 People want to respond to the injustice of human trafficking, sometimes we just need to provide opportunities,” she said.
 “I am encouraged by the resilience of the trafficked people I work with and our PATH group aims to give hope and make a difference, even if it is just to one person.”

 Image: Sr Margaret holding PATH’s slavery-free certified t-shirts and some of the Christmas cards made and sold each year.

 December 7th – Activism and Hope

-Mary Cameron joined ACRATH’s Victorian group two years ago and already she has made her mark.
+Mary Cameron joined ACRATH’s Victorian group three years ago and already she has made her mark.
 She pulled together the 2019 Christmas raffle that raised $1000 for anti-trafficking work.
-Mary’s current project, along with a team of ACRATHers is to host a prayer/reflection zoom gathering on 10th December to end ACRATH’s 16 Days Campaign.

 The United Nations 16 days of activism against gender-based violence begins on 25th November – International Day for the Elimination of Violence Against Women and ends on 10th December – Human Rights Day.
 Human trafficking, a $150 billion global industry, is one of the greatest examples of violence against women and girls.
 Millions of women and girls are forced to marry, or to work in terrible conditions for little, or no, pay and no chance of an education.